PennockTech/nginx-openssl-version/README.md

 error log on start-up.
 It also adds a directive to the global nginx configuration, letting you set a minimum version of OpenSSL.

+(I wrote this at a former employer, Apcera.
+It was open sourced, but disappeared without notice around 2019-08-13.
+This fork was created before that; to the extent that I wrote all the code, I guess that the canonical upstream repo is now <https://github.com/PennockTech/nginx-openssl-version>.)

 Why?
 ----